(Age-Related Hearing Loss)

 The doctor will ask about your symptoms and health history.
 A physical exam may be done.
 The doctor will check the inner ear with a lighted tool.
 Some basic tests will be done to check hearing.

 Other tests may include:

-Hearing loss can't be reversed.
-The goal of treatment is to decrease impact of hearing loss on quality of life.
+Hearing loss cannot be reversed.
+The goal of treatment is to reduce problems from hearing loss.
 Other steps may help to slow further hearing loss.
-Options include:
+Options are: